Storm’s five Olympians return as Seattle gets set for WNBA’s inaugural Commissioner’s Cup championship

 A lucrative payday, bragging rights and a chance to make WNBA history are on the line Thursday night when the Storm faces the Connecticut Sun in the inaugural Commissioner’s Cup championship.

-The prevailing storyline heading into the culmination of the league’s first in-season tournament, which will be broadcast at 6 p.m.
-PT on Amazon Prime Video, will be if Seattle’s five returning Olympians are too tired to battle a rested and motivated Connecticut squad that’s had three weeks of practice to prepare for an eagerly anticipated showdown.
+The prevailing storyline heading into the culmination of the league’s first in-season tournament, which will be broadcast at 6 p.m. on Amazon Prime Video, will be if the Storm’s five returning Olympians are too tired to battle a rested and motivated Connecticut squad that’s had three weeks of practice to prepare for an eagerly anticipated showdown.

 “It’s a great story for the broadcast,” Sun coach Curt Miller said Monday during a Zoom interview with reporters.
 “Not playing a game for five weeks, are you a little rusty?
 Are you a little nervous?
 Are you playing a little fast?
 Do you settle into the tempo of the game?
 Or does Seattle look tired and look like they haven’t practiced together?